microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Advanced Types.md

 //   ^?
 ```

-Similar to union and intersection types, conditional types are not permitted to reference themselves recursively.
+Note, conditional types are not permitted to reference themselves recursively.
 For example the following is an error.

 #### Example